Go to Studio

 Filter List

-What does this node do?
+What does the Filter List node do?

 The Filter List node filters a list of items based on one or more conditions combined with AND/OR logic.
-It supports both simple string lists and lists of objects, with a wide range of comparison operators.
+It supports both flat lists of strings and lists of objects, with a wide range of comparison operators and dynamic values resolved from upstream nodes through {{variable}} placeholders.

 Quick setup

-Add the Filter List node
+Add the node to the canvas

-Connect a list input
+Connect the list input

-Use the filtered output
+Connect the output

-Configuration
+Configuration parameters

 list json required